 In 2013, a group of Bayview non-profits, small businesses, faith-based organizations, residents and city agency stakeholders united with a vision for the Bayview.
 A vision advancing a future rich in social & economic opportunity and success for residents and businesses.
 The program took the name “Resilient Bayview”.
 The program members worked intensely to inventory and prioritize the goals and objectives for the various community stakeholders who are committed to making the Bayview a great place to live, work and visit.

 Bayview is an active and dynamic community where individuals, families, organizations, and businesses deliver exceptional goods and services, all providing opportunities to catalyze the economic, spiritual, and cultural potential of the neighborhood.
 During times of stress, our community will collectively respond with confidence and compassion and is ideally positioned to receive increased investment as a result of leadership vision and actionable plans.

 The Resilient Bayview Executive Steering Committee will be responsible for achieving the goals and objectives outlined in the annual Resilient Action Plan.

 The Resilient Bayview newsletter is an opportunity for community leaders and residents to share their stories, update their neighbors on events, and stayed informed on rich cultural activities and news that shapes the Bayview community.
-Resilient Bayview releases its monthly newsletter on the first day of each month.
+To sign up for Resilient Bayview’s newsletter, CLICK HERE

 For more information about Resilient Bayview and to find out how you can get involved, contact Daniel Homsey, Director of Neighborhood Empowerment Network.